In February 1951, the first human cells were successfully cultivated in a laboratory.

 - Cancer research

 - Large-scale production of antibodies, vaccines, and other synthetic proteins

 They have even been sent into space to uncover what happens to human cells at zero gravity.

 The most famous of the findings is probably the development of the the Polio vaccine.
 In 1952, a researcher successfully infected HeLa cells with Polio virus, allowing the study of the virus, and enabling the development of the vaccine.
 The mass-production of the vaccine was only made possible due to the stable growth of the virus in HeLa cells.

-Try our Cell Culture Basics lab for free
+Try our Cell Culture Basics lab

 - Working with cell culture in a lab